Balanced investor

 Weighing up opportunity and control

-You might be drawn to options designed to support both preservation and potential growth, helping you stay confident in your investments even during market movements, while still aiming for long‑term progress.
+You might be drawn to options designed to support both preservation and growth potential, while accepting market movement.

 pot-growth